 Virtual Gate doesn’t just tell security who shouldn’t be attending events, it can also help ensure that authorized individuals gain access to events.
-The 2020 Olympic Games in Japan has announced that they will be using facial recognition to help speed up security screenings for over 300,000 athletes and staff that are expected to attend.
+The 2020 Olympic Games in Japan has announced that they will be using SMART recognition to help speed up security screenings for over 300,000 athletes and staff that are expected to attend.
 Virtual Gate can help radically speed up the identity authentication process.

 SECURE LOCKER ROOMS AND FACILITIES

 U.S. based professional sports teams have already started using Virtual Gate to ensure that unauthorized personnel stay out of training facilities and locker rooms.
 It has been used to protect the locker room at Madison Square Garden.
 This is to help keep players safe and ensure their privacy.
-Facial recognition systems can also be configured to alert security professionals in real time if a known stalker tries to get into the locker room.
+SMART recognition systems can also be configured to alert security professionals in real time if a known stalker tries to get into the locker room.

 TAILOR ADVERTISING TO FAN DEMOGRAPHICS

 recognition can be used to estimate the age of fans.
-So, if, by using a facial recognition platform, a baseball organization determines that the crowd skews younger during Friday night games, they could ensure that advertisements properly target the younger demographic.
+So, if, by using a SMART recognition platform, a baseball organization determines that the crowd skews younger during Friday night games, they could ensure that advertisements properly target the younger demographic.
 The best part is that this data can be fully anonymized to offer teams valuable information while protecting fans’ privacy.